Website Compromised? Here Are Some Steps You Must Follow.

 Arpan SinhaCyber Security

-PrintCrores of websites in India were hacked and put down last year.
-Lakhs of websites are blacklisted by search engines every week.
+PrintLast year, hackers hacked and put down crores of websites in India were hacked.
+Furthermore, Lakhs of websites are blacklisted by search engines every week.
 Thousands of them get permanently banned.
-You must have come across the warning – “This site may harm your computer.”
-This is what happens when a site gets blacklisted, and this affects the number of visits on the site.
+You must have received the warning – “This site may harm your computer.”
+This is what happens when a website gets blacklisted, and this affects the number of visits to the site.
 Thus, you must take the following steps in the event of a breach.

-Verify the Compromise: Obvious, it may seem but just by visiting a site can’t always tell you whether it has been breached or not, and moreover if you feel it’s infected, do not look for malwares as it may expose your PC.
+Obvious, it may seem but just visiting a site can’t always tell you whether it is breached or not, and moreover, if you feel it’s infected, do not look for malware as it may expose your PC.

-If you feel it’s been breached, either use Google Search Console or use a website malware scanner which uses FTP to access files on the site, so that the source code can also be scanned.
-Also ask for help from your hosting provider to verify the compromise.
+If you feel that someone breached your website, either use Google Search Console or use a website malware scanner which uses FTP to access files on the site, so that the source code can also be scanned.
+Also, ask for help from your hosting provider to verify the compromise.

-• Hosting providers generally do the scan and remove malwares for a trivial charge.
+• Hosting providers generally do the scan and remove malware for a trivial charge.
 Ask them for help.

 • There are various malware removal tools available online which can be bought and used for this purpose.
-The manufacturers of these tools also provide with experts who can guide you on this.
+The manufacturers of these tools also provide experts who can guide you.

 • If you have a backup of your site available, restore it.
-This is the best and cheapest way for recovering your site
+This is the best and cheapest way to recover your site.

 • Lastly, you can attempt to remove them yourself.
 There are plenty of videos online which will guide you through the process

-Scan Your PC: After you’ve successfully restored your website, you’ll have to permanently remove all the potential sources of infections.
-The first thing you should do in this respect is to scan and remove anything left in your PC.
-Use a good antivirus to do this, and to prevent any malware from entering into your PC, follow our previous posts.
+After you’ve successfully restored your website, you’ll have to permanently remove all the potential sources of infections.
+The first thing you should do in this respect is to scan and remove anything left on your PC.
+Use a good antivirus to do this, and to prevent any malware from entering your PC, follow our previous posts.

 • Scan regularly for vulnerabilities